ga-wdi-curriculum/agile/readme.md

 - READ ME: [Wireframe Basics](https://www.gliffy.com/uses/wireframe-software/)
 - Curious to learn more about wireframes?
 Ask a UXDI student!

+### Paper Planes!
+(In class exercise)

 ## Closing
 We have just had a crash course in the some of the basics involved in the development process, project management, and idea development.

 The important thing for this course is how we use these tools, principles and methodologies to help us plan for, and work efficiently on our projects.

+Creating user-stories, tasks, and a good development process is integral to our success as developers.
+Adopting agile methodologies and best practices help us to be adaptable, quality-focused, and efficient.

 ## Homework
-The only homework from this lesson is to use what we've learned today and apply it for our first project.
+The only homework from this lesson is to use what we've learned today and apply it for our future applications and our next project.

 ## Resources
 - [Write Better User Stories](http://codesqueeze.com/the-easy-way-to-writing-good-user-stories/)